 - Invited to the Atlantic: Internet of Everything, Commerce 2.0, Newseum

 - National TV News (YTN, S. Korea) Coverage of My IJOC Article, Oct 2017

 My proposals were funded by Scripps Foundation, 2016; Advertising Education Foundation, NYC to participate in VPP / Oligvy, Chicago 2013.
 I was also honored to receive James Carey-ICA Urban Communication Grant 2012.
 My work regarding digital information explosion has been covered in well-known media outlets such as the Huffington Post, the Columbia Journalism Review, and the Wall Street Journal.
 Another work on the effect of media ownership consolidation has been cited in a number of policy reports, mostly recently concerning FCC policy on NBC Universal/Comcast merger proposal.
 My latest research on teens' mobile use was also covered in a number of online media outlets in 2014.
 Most recently, my co-authored work on Facebook friends and political dialogues got attention from Huffington Post Live.
 I served as a FCC panelist on public discussion regarding the information needs among the American public, with three of my co-authored policy briefs extensively reported in Communications Daily.
-In 2015, I was invited to the Facebook headquarters for privacy and teen-related works.
+In 2015, I was invited to the Facebook headquarters (Menlo Park, CA) for privacy, sexting, and teen-related works.